The structure of deviations from maximum parsimony for densely-sampled data and applications for clade support estimation: Introduction

 \section{Introduction}

-Although there have been thousands of papers documenting the performance of phylogenetic algorithms, it can be difficult to understand \emph{why} phylogenetic algorithms do not succeed when they come up short.
+\IEEEPARstart{A}{lthough} there have been hundreds of papers documenting the performance of phylogenetic algorithms, it can be difficult to understand \emph{why} phylogenetic algorithms do not succeed when they come up short.
 Even for maximum parsimony (MP), the simplest phylogenetic criterion, the multitudes of equally parsimonious trees complicates assessment of error, because that phylogenetic error may depend substantially on the arbitrary choice of which MP tree to report.
 Understanding MP has recently gained relevance in the regime of extremely dense sampling, in which each virus sample is commonly zero or one mutation away from another previously sampled virus.
-Recent research has shown that data sets in this regime are close to being maximally parsimonious using theoretical~\cite{Wertheim2022-bm} and empirical~\cite{Kramer2023-sp} analysis.
+Recent research has shown that the generating trees for data sets in this regime are close to being maximally parsimonious using theoretical~\cite{Wertheim2022-bm} and empirical~\cite{Kramer2023-sp} analysis.
 However, the structure of these deviations from MP is not yet understood.

-In this paper, we develop algorithms using these foundations to understand the structure of deviations from maximum parsimony (MP) in simulations that realistically mimic the difficulty of phylogenetic inference for \sarscov{}.
-To do so, we introduce a novel summary statistic, \emph{parsimony diversity}, which enables us to generate data sets with realistic inferential difficulty (Figure~\ref{fig:methods_overview}).
-We then develop algorithms to find the nearest MP tree among the many possible MP trees to the simulated tree.
-We can then compare the structure of this tree and its associated mutations to the simulated tree.
+In this paper, we develop algorithms to understand the structure of deviations from maximum parsimony (MP) in simulations that realistically mimic the difficulty of phylogenetic reconstruction for \sarscov, and use this understanding to accurately estimate clade support from MP trees.
+To do so, we introduce a novel summary statistic, \emph{parsimony diversity}, which enables us to generate data sets with realistic inferential difficulty.
+We then develop algorithms to find the nearest MP tree among the many possible MP trees to the simulated tree, and compare the structure of this tree and its associated mutations to the simulated tree.
+We find that differences between simulated trees and their most similar MP counterparts primarily consist of simple structures involving parallel child mutations on sister branches.
+We explore one application of this observation to estimate clade support, a measure of confidence in particular groupings of observed taxa in the inferred tree, by sampling MP trees and randomly injecting subparsimonious structure.
+Experiments on simulated data demonstrate that our support estimator yields more accurate support for simulated densely-sampled data than traditional approaches like the phylogenetic bootstrap or Bayesian clade support using existing implementations.